 Why Don’t You Have an H.O.-6?

 If you own a condominium in Georgia, chances are, your association’s property policy will provide funds to help rebuild your unit in a covered loss.
 However, the funds are subject to the association’s deductible as well as the original “build out” of your unit.
-The unit may be quite different from what you purchased if you are not properly covered by an H.O.-6 policy (unit owners policy).
+The original unit may be quite different from what you purchased.
+If you are not properly covered by an H.O.-6 policy (unit owners policy), your unit may end up looking quite different from what you purchased.

 Your unit is going to be restored and rebuilt with:

-There are other costs that the association’s policy doesn’t cover.
-For example; loss of use, content pack-up and storage, loss assessment, water seepage/leakage, etc. There are extremely rare losses where your unit owner’s policy will not need to be involved.
-Almost all of the losses I have worked on have involved the unit owner’s policy in addition to the association’s policy.
+There are other potential costs that the association’s policy doesn’t cover but your unit owner’s policy may.
+For example; loss of use, content pack-up and storage, loss assessment, water seepage/leakage, etc. There are rare losses where your unit owner’s policy will not need to be involved.
+Almost all the losses we’ve worked on involve both the unit owner’s and the association’s insurance policies.

-If you don’t have an H.O.-6 (unit owner’s) policy, you are also overlooking the liability exposures.
+If you don’t have an H.O.-6 (unit owner’s) policy, you are also overlooking liability coverage.
 A unit owner’s policy typically provides liability coverage in addition to property coverage.
-Just because the association may not come after you for damages doesn’t mean your neighbors are not.
-What if you fall asleep while cooking, set your unit on fire, and the smoke inhalation harms people in your complex?
-What if you allow someone on the premises you thought was your friend and instead they are a thief that commits a crime?
-They are going to come to you for their damages and this is where your liability coverage comes into play.
+What if you “buzz” someone in you thought was your friend and instead they are a thief that commits a crime?
+Your neighbors may seek damages from you.

 If you haven’t purchased a unit owners policy, please go get one.
 There’s a reason homeowners have a policy, why wouldn’t a unit owner?